prof-rossetti/georgetown-opim-557-201710/notes/visual-basic/activex-controls/toggle-button/notes.md

 name | description
 --- | ---
 `Click` (default) | Triggers when the button is pressed or unpressed.
 `Change` | Triggers when the button's value is changed.
+Triggers before the `Click` event in the control's event lifecycle.